Pre-Nursing (DTA/MRP)(Plan Code: RENPNAS)

 This document represents an agreement between the following baccalaureate institutions offering an entry-to-practice/basic BSN program and the community and technical colleges system.
 Baccalaureate institutions party to this agreement include: University of Washington, Seattle; Washington State University; Northwest University; Seattle University; Seattle Pacific University; Pacific Lutheran University; St. Martin's University; and Walla Walla University.
 The Washington State University Intercollegiate College of Nursing (WSU-ICN) is a consortium whose members include Eastern Washington University, Gonzaga, and Whitworth.
 Associate degree transfers to WSU-ICN are admitted through WSU, but not through the other consortium institutions.
 EWU participated in the development of this agreement.

-Though this degree does not require such, Clark College students should know that the standard Clark AA degree path has these differences from the MRP defined below:
+Though this degree does not require such (for example, this degree does not require HPE), Clark College students should know that the standard Clark AA degree path has these differences from the MRP defined below:

 1. Clark requires 3 credits of Health-Physical Education coursework, and